 The numbers are not a crisis.
 They are a ceiling.

-Between the 4 percent club at the top and the 1 percent cluster at the bottom sits a middle band whose composition is, by historical standards, unusual.
+Between the 4 per cent club at the top and the 1 per cent cluster at the bottom sits a middle band whose composition is, by historical standards, unusual.

 It is the shape of the middle, as much as the top or the bottom, that tells the story.

 The April 2026 WEO bakes in three scenarios the reader should hold loosely.
 A Middle East conflict whose oil-price path has been volatile but contained.
 U.S. tariff rates that settled in late 2025 but could move again.
-A China policy stance assumed to remain stimulative through the year.
+A China policy stance is assumed to remain stimulative through the year.

 Each of those assumptions, slightly pulled, moves several bars on the chart.
 India's 6.5 is the most robust to change.
 Saudi Arabia's 3.1 is the least.
 Germany's 0.8 has been revised down in every WEO since 2023.

 A single year's growth forecast tells the reader very little about long-run trajectories.
-Two consecutive years' worth, and five, begin to.
-The 2026 ordering is the third consecutive WEO in which India, Indonesia, and China take the top three slots among major economies; the fourth in which the G7 median sits below the emerging-market median; the first in which the United States is the only advanced economy in the top ten.
+Two consecutive years' worth, and five begin to.
+The 2026 ordering is the third consecutive WEO in which India, Indonesia, and China take the top three slots among major economies; the fourth in which the G7 median sits below the emerging-market median; and the first in which the United States is the only advanced economy in the top ten.

 Data is drawn from the IMF World Economic Outlook, April 2026 edition, accessed at imf.org/publications/weo.
 Real GDP growth is adjusted for inflation and reported at constant prices; the twenty largest economies are ranked by nominal USD GDP using IMF 2025 estimates.